betheden/hebrew-grammar/content/particle_definite_article.rst

 Summary
 -------

-In Biblical Hebrew, the definite article (the prefix הַ) is added to a word to make that word definite, i.e. in the *determined* state.
+In Biblical Hebrew, the definite article (the prefix הַ) is added to a term either to make that term definite, or to match that term to the noun it describes, or both.

 Article
 -------